AkashMasterBranch/StartingOffWithGit-Github/README.md

 > git commit -m "First Commit"

-To see what git has kept track of so far, use "git log"
+To see what git has kept track of so far, use "git log" "git status" lets you see what changed in your clone's current branch before commiting.

-Push:  Updates github with new code changes from your clone (from git to github) - own branch
-Pull:  Updates clone with new code changes from github (from github to git) - own branch
-Fetch: Updates clone with new branches (from github to git) - clone knows about other branches
-Merge: Combines code from any branch and your current branch (in git or github)
+git push [branch_name]:  Updates github with new code changes from your clone (from git to github) - own branch git pull:  Updates clone with new code changes from github (from github to git) - own branch git fetch: Updates clone with new branches (from github to git) - clone knows about other branches git merge: Combines code from any branch and your current branch (in git or github)
 - harfer to fix merge conflicts on github

+git add:      adds new files to track in current git branch git add -u:   updates tracked files to be committed in current git branch git checkout: